lziegelman/lziegelman.github.io/2024-01-01-Classification-of-Neuromechanical-Control-Strategy-in-a-Wrist-Rotation-Task.md

 Variance testing to assess presence of confounds

  Cluster analysis to divide all motion data into two classifiers of control strategy

+# Phase 5: Traditional statistical analyses

+Linear and non-linear regression modeling relating motion parameters to control strategy profiles

+Post-hoc tests of mean and variance defining motion parameters

+ANOVA models relating EEG alpha and beta power to control strategy

+Mean separation tests to test age-related changes

+Linear models are run for EEG event-related potentials onto all patient variables

+Mean separation tests to test effects of control strategy

+# Phase 6: Novel machine learning analyses

+Created control random forest model

+Created test Neural Ordinary Differential Equation (NODE), a type of deep network model

+Both models were created in Python using TensorFlow, PyTorch, TorchDyn, and SciKit

+Each model was trained and tested using epoched EEG data

+(The NODE was much faster at processing long form EEG data than the random forest)